yuejiaointel/scikit-learn-intelex/doc/sources/quick-start.rst

 Memory Requirements
 **********************
-By default, algorithms in |intelex| run in the multi-thread mode.
+By default, algorithms in |sklearnex| run in the multi-thread mode.
 This mode uses all available threads.
 Optimized scikit-learn estimators can consume more RAM than their corresponding unoptimized versions.

 .. list-table::